ibm-cloud-docs/speech-to-text/output.md

     The service matches a multi-token keyword only if the keyword's tokens are in the same block *and* they are either adjacent or separated by a gap of no more than 0.1 second.
 (The latter case can occur if a brief filler or non-lexical utterance, such as "uhm" or "well," lies between two tokens of the keyword.)

+Keyword spotting is necessary to identify keywords in an audio stream.
+You cannot identify keywords by processing the transcript that the service returns to the client because the transcript represents the best decoding results for the input audio.
+It does not include tokens with lower confidence scores that might represent a word of interest.
+So applying text processing tools to a transcript on the client side might not catch keywords.
+A richer representation of decoding results is needed, and such a representation is available only at the server.

+### Keyword spotting example
+{: #keywordSpottingExample}

 The following example request sets the `keywords` parameter to a URL-encoded array of three strings (`colorado`, `tornado`, and `tornadoes`) and the `keywords_threshold` parameter to `0.5`.
 The service finds qualifying occurrences of `colorado` and `tornadoes`.

 ```bash